lzhLab/zec/README.md

 ZEC: Mining statistically-solid k-mers for accurate NGS error correction

+The paper has been published in BMC Genomic at rdcu.be/be2c5
+---

 ZEC is developed based on the BLESS, which is developed by ESCAD Group, Computational Comparative Genomics Lab, and IMPACT Group in Univsersity of Illinois at Urbana-Champaign

 --------------------------------------------------